angeanto/angeanto.github.io/docs/maintenance/accelerator/README.md

 The page uses `.brand-page` and scoped `.accelerator-page` styling in `assets/css/main.scss`.
 The owner-supplied `assets/images/lab/accelerator-architecture.png` is copied unchanged; the existing customer-lineage screenshot provides an additional practical example.
 No generated image replaces the architecture.

+Native expandable sections keep session descriptions and supporting material available without extending the initial overview.
+The architecture stays visible, and the interest form uses a centered single-column layout.
+Markdown-enabled HTML wrappers close at column zero to prevent closing tags from rendering as text and trapping subsequent sections inside the pricing grid.

 ## Enrollment and schedule

 `_data/accelerator.yml` centralizes the product URL, Stripe Payment Link, next enrollment cohort, VAT-inclusive/exclusive price and MailerLite form identifier.
 Enrollment is explicitly labeled **November 2026 cohort** immediately above both pairs of product-page actions.
 The homepage also reads the same cohort and payment URL.